I’m All Lost In, #107: Katie Wilson for mayor; Out of the Closet for men’s shirts; “mood” for “vibe.”

 2) I Want the Dork to Win

-Mayor Harrell’s last minute attack ads—ugly, nativist dog whistles about his opponent Katie Wilson’s college professor parents—confirmed everything about Harrell’s chesty governance-by-sports-metaphor first term that already had me voting thumbs down on his reelection bid.
+Mayor Harrell’s last minute attack ads—ugly, nativist dog whistles about his opponent Katie Wilson’s college professor parents—confirmed everything about Harrell’s chesty, governance-by-sports-metaphor first term that already had me voting thumbs down on his reelection bid.

 Meanwhile, Wilson’s signature low-blood-pressure response (starring her mom!)—”So, is this about my granddaughter’s childcare?
 Doesn’t he know that childcare is really expensive in Seattle?”—confirmed everything about Wilson’s measured, kitchen-table challenge that has me voting for the college-prof’s kid.
 Science profs!